anazaim77/mcp-test-ario/apps/mcp-app/README.md

    What tools are available from the test-ario-mcp server?
    ```

-2. **Test example calculations:**
+2. **Test Tokopedia scraping:**

    ```
-   Calculate 15 + 27 using the calculator tool
+   Search for "case iphone 11" on Tokopedia
    ```

 3. **Test error handling:**
    ```
-   Try to divide 10 by 0 using the calculator tool
+   Try to scrape with an empty keyword
    ```

 ## Testing Your MCP Server